Accessing the Course Web Site(s)

 Additional Tools

 PDF Files - From time to time during the course, you go to specific sites on the Web or do some exploring for sites.
 I may also post some files for you to look at and read.
 Some files may be in a format called PDF.
 If you are an Ontario teacher and have visited the Ministry of Education site for curriculum or other documents, you are likely familiar with this format.
 These files cannot be read by regular word processors and you need a PDF file reader.
-This program is called an Adobe Reader and is available free of charge in many places (including the Ministry site I believe).
+This program is called an Adobe Reader and is available free of charge in many places (including the Ministry site).
 If you do not have the Adobe reader and wish to get it, you can also go to Adobe Reader on the web and download it free of charge.

 Web 2.0 Resources

-We will be exploring Web 2.0 tools and social networking programs such as Facebook - http://astralsite.com/1799/web2.0.html
+We will be exploring Web 2.0 tools and social networking programs such as Facebook

 Top of Page

-Resources - this is for sharing URLs for useful sites or for downloading software or links to helpful articles. you are required to post at least one resource to this subconference giving an annotation as to why this resource is useful.
+Resources - this is for sharing URLs for useful sites or for downloading software or links to helpful articles.
+You are required to post at least one resource to this subconference giving an annotation as to why this resource is useful.

 Top of Page

-Back to 1799 main page
+Back to 5011 main page